-- These numbers shall be used in calculating the following: - a.
+- a.
 The number of units or intensity to be used in a density transfer. - b.
 The maximum number of units for any parcel where a density transfer is not being used. - c.
 The "base" intensity on a parcel before the NAOS density incentive is applied. - 1.
 Residential uses, excluding guest rooms.